plone/plone.restapi-client/docs/actions/aliases.md

 ## Delete Aliases

+### Mutation function

-This function is used for deleting aliases for a page.
+Use the `deleteAliasesMutation` function to get the mutation for deleting aliases for a page.

-- Function name: `deleteAliasesMutation`
+### Hook

+Use the `useDeleteAliases` hook to delete aliases for a page.

 ### Parameters